wahl horse clipping supplies

 Is Your Horse Overheated (Hyperthermia)?

-Other signs of overheating include:
+Other signs of heat stress and overheating include:

-• Gum discoloration
+• Gum discoloration.

-• Sweat that is sticky and thick
+• Sweat that is sticky and thick.

-• A previously sweating horse stops sweating
+• A previously sweating horse stops sweating.

-• Acting depressed and lethargic
+• Acting depressed and lethargic.

 Call the vet.
 Don’t wait, don’t check the internet, don’t grab lunch, call the vet.